suswei/single-cell-rna-seq/Project1_Modify_SCVI.md

 <b><font size="3">a MouseMarrow</font></b>

 The result for MouseMarrow is stored in ./result/tune_hyperparameter_for_MineNet/muris_tabula/, and is summarized in Fig4.
-The tsne plot is shown in Fig5
+The tsne plot is shown in Fig5.
+As the result in Fig4 is not promising, in order to see whether it is because the scale is not large enough based on the fact that the reconstruction loss is several thousands thousand, while the mutual information is less than 1, run the experiment again, but scale=100000, 1000000, result shown in Fig6.

 <!-- #endregion -->